-- 3.1: This notification MUST be written in the language of the registration agreement and MAY also be provided in English or other languages. - 3.2: The following elements MUST be included in the "Notification of TAC Provision": - Domain name(s) - Date and time that the TAC was provided and information about when the TAC will expire - Instructions detailing how the RNH can take action if the request is invalid (how to invalidate the TAC) - If the TAC has not been provided via another method of communication, this communication will include the TAC
+- 3.1: This notification MUST be provided in English and in the language of the registration agreement and MAY also be provided in other languages. - 3.2: The following elements MUST be included in the "Notification of TAC Provision": - Domain name(s) - Explanation that the TAC will enable the transfer of the domain name to another registrar. - Date and time that the TAC was issued and information about when the TAC will expire - Instructions detailing how the RNH can take action if the request is invalid (how to invalidate the TAC) - If the TAC has not been issued via another method of communication, this communication will include the TAC

-Preliminary Recommendation 4: The working group recommends that the Losing Registrar MUST send a "Notification of Transfer Completion" to the RNH, as listed in the Registration Data at the time of the transfer request, without undue delay but no later than 24 hours after the transfer is completed.
+Preliminary Recommendation 4: The working group recommends that the Losing Registrar MUST send a "Notification of Transfer Completion" to the RNH, without undue delay but no later than 24 hours after the transfer is completed.
+For the purposes of sending the notification, the Registrar of Record MUST use contact information as it was in the registration data at the time of the transfer request.